nawshad/Lexical-Emotion-Classifier/Readme.md

 usage: python info.py @param1 @param2

--- You can use directly use the function inf_vocab_builder(tweets, labels, emotions, threshold) to get the informative vocubulary.
+-- You can directly use the function inf_vocab_builder(tweets, labels, emotions, threshold) to get the informative vocubulary.
 In this case you need to provide, numpy array for tweets only and numpy array for labels only.

 Or